Bilal ibn Rabah: Birth and early life

 Bilal ibn Rabah was born in Mecca in the Hejaz in the year 580.
 There are differing accounts to the racial identity of his father according to historians.
 One account states that his father was an Abyssinian prisoner of war who had been given the name of Rabah, in Arabic meaning profitable, he had been handed over as a slave to the Quraishi Arab clan of Banu Jumah, this account is highly contested.
 Another account states that Bilal's father Rabah was in reality just an Arab who had been taken as a slave and given to the Banu Jumah for service, with some saying that Rabah was actually from the Banu Jumah itself but had somehow become a slave, while some maintain that Rabah was not even a slave and just so happened to have a child with an Abyssinian slave which was very frequent amongst Arabs of higher standing.
 Yet Bilal was born as a slave as slave-status is determined by the mother in Mecca.
 The notion of Bilal's father being of Arab ethnicity is further supported by the fact that Bilal was derogatorily called Ibn Sawda', son of the black woman by the nobles of the Quraish.
 Should the nobles of the Quraish have simply wanted to belittle him for being of an African background, they would have simply made of his race, not his mother as in Arab custom, ethnicity is determined by the father, indicating that his father Rabah was an Arab by race and not an Abyssinian captured as a war prisoner, supporting the latter opinion.
 It is unclear whether Rabah was a Quraishi of Banu Jumah or just an Arab slave from a different clan with some saying that Rabah was an Arab descended from the tribes settled in Abyssinia for trade purposes.
-However, this can be challenged by the fact that Bilal was seen as an Abyssinian by historians but other notable people such as Usama bin Zayd who are considered as Arab despite of having an Abyssinian slave mother, favouring the former account.
+However, this can be challenged by the fact that Bilal was seen as an Abyssinian by historians but other notable people such as Usama bin Zayd who are considered as Arab despite having an Abyssinian slave mother, favouring the former account.
 This in turn can be opined as being a confusion as since Bilal was a slave of Abyssinian origin on his maternal side, the nobles of the Quraish, his owners refused to acknowledge him as a fellow Arab due to the longstanding political discord between the people of Arabia and Abyssinia, especially after the sack of the Kaaba by the Abyssinian army.
 His mother Hamamah, was a princess of Abyssinia who was captured and enslaved after the event of the Year of the Elephant.
 Being born into slavery, Bilal had no other option but to work for his master, Umayyah ibn Khalaf.
 Through hard work, Bilal became recognised as a good slave and was entrusted with the keys to the Idols of Arabia.
 However, racism and sociopolitical statutes of Arabia prevented Bilal from achieving a great position in society.